zannloo/tp/docs/UserGuide.md

 <box type="warning">

-Kindly note that the addition of groups are exclusively to the root directory.
+Kindly note that the addition of groups is exclusively to the root directory.
 This means that addition of groups under another group directory is not allowed.
 </box>